The following words and terms, when used in this chapter, shall

 by the executive director to allow the operation of a boiler.

-(14) Changeover Valve--A valve, which allows two redundant
+(17) Changeover valve--A valve that allows two redundant

 pressure relief valves to be installed for the purpose of changing